We have all had that unmistakable craving where you just need a chewy, chocolatey brownie and nothing else will do. You must satisfy that craving!

 Cut the Eggs

-The average cake mix calls for the addition of three eggs.
+The average cake mix calls for the addition of three eggs (although these can easily be substituted).
 Eggs have two purposes in a cake: Number one is to help emulsify and stabilize the air bubbles in the cake and second, to act as a leavening agent.

 While stabilizing the batter is a good idea in brownies, there is that pesky problem of leaveners again!
 While you don’t want to eliminate eggs completely from the recipe (they do add a lot of flavor and tasty, healthy fats…aren’t you looking for healthy brownies?!?), you can reduce the amount of eggs that is suggested.